vanus-labs/docs/content/vanus-connect/template-guides/github-star-triggers-slack.md

 ### Step 3: Configure Subscription

-- Go back to Vanus Connect webiste and scroll down to Sink Configuration
+- Go back to the Vanus Connect website and scroll down to Sink Configuration.

-- Paste the copied URL in the Webhook URL section and click Submit
+- Paste the copied URL in the Webhook URL section and click **Submit**.

-- Your connection has been succesfully created
+- Your connection has been successfully created.

 ![3.png](imgs/github-star-slack-3.PNG)

 Note: You can customize the display format and content of the notifications by configuring the **Subscription**.

 - After submission, the status will show as **running**.
-Now every time users Star your repository, you will instantly recieve a customized notification message
+Now, every time users Star your repository, you will instantly receive a customized notification message.

 ### Result Display